yojoots/libbitcoin-system-wiki/P2SH(P2WSH)-Transactions.md

 | Script Code         | `witness script`                                     |
 | Witness             | `[input script of witness script]` `[witness script]`|

-Compared to spending a native P2WSH output, the input script is not left empty in a P2SH(P2WSH) transaction, but is instead populated with a single data push representing the serialised P2SH redeem script (specifically, a P2WSH script).
+Compared to spending a native P2WSH output, the input script is not left empty in a P2SH(P2WSH) transaction, but is instead populated with a single data push representing the serialised P2SH embedded script (specifically, a P2WSH script).

 We construct the input object for our P2SH(P2WSH) output spending example.